Transient dynamics of subradiance and superradiance in open optical ensembles: Transient Dynamics

 Fig.~\ref{fig:rho_plt}a depicts the time behavior of a set of ten dots chosen from a simulation with $N=200$ dots, portraying a rich phenomenology of oscillations following the initial excitation.
+The figure shows the excited state population of each dot as a function of time, i.e. $\rho^i_{11}(t)$.
 These oscillations result from local energy shifts induced by randomly distributed neighboring dots and are dominated by the $1/R^3$ contribution from Eq.~(\ref{eq:integral operator}).
-Immediately post-excitation, we observe a weak superradiant behavior, which can be seen in Fig.~\ref{fig:rho_plt}b where we show the population dynamics averaged over all dots for different $N$.
-The figure and inset show a faster re-emission after pulse excitation in configurations with a greater density of emitters.
-Nonetheless, the ideal $N^2$ dependence of the enhancement is strongly reduced due to random dot interactions.
+After excitation, we observe a superradiant behavior, which occurs on the time scale of $T_1$.
+This can be seen in Fig.~\ref{fig:rho_plt}b-c where we show the population dynamics averaged over all dots, $\langle \rho_{11}\rangle$ for different $N$.
+Fig. ~\ref{fig:rho_plt}c displays faster re-emission after pulse excitation in configurations with a greater density of emitters.
 Afterward, the system settles into a subradiant regime where re-emission slows down.
 This transition is visible in both per-dot (Fig.~\ref{fig:rho_plt}a) and averaged (Fig.~\ref{fig:rho_plt}b) plots.
-Higher emitter density also leads to more subradiance, resulting in more significant population trapping at long times.
-Increasing the dipole strength $d$, while increasing the strength of interactions, also forces shorter decay times.
-Hence, the net effect is a reduction in population trapping, which is displayed in Supplemental Fig.~\ref{fig:rho_plt}.
+Higher emitter density also leads to more subradiance, resulting in a larger population decaying at long times.
+Increasing the dipole strength $d$, while increasing the strength of interactions, induces shorter decay times.
 Fig.~\ref{fig:Nvsdip_cntr} summarizes the effects of $N$ and $d$ on the average population at $1$ ns.
-The subradiant population trapping is enhanced by larger $N$ and lower $d$, corresponding to dense systems of weakly interacting dots.
+The subradiant slow decaying states are enhanced by larger $N$ and lower $d$, corresponding to dense systems of weakly interacting dots.